menchelab/ExampleExtension/README.md

       url_prefix=url_prefix)
   ```

-  The blueprint will be registered by the main VRNetzer backend `app.py` and is used to define the routes your extension adds.
+  The blueprint will be registered by the main DataDiVR backend `app.py` and is used to define the routes your extension adds.
 For further information on flask blueprints, you can check the [flask documentation](https://flask.palletsprojects.com/en/2.0.x/blueprints/).
 The IOBlueprint is a custom blueprint class that allows extensions to send and receive socket io messages.

 ---